First off, Happy New Year!

 Yep, things were good.

 May - August

-The girl turned out to be no good so I ditched.
-My work started to suffer.
-I lost all desire to take on new projects in my increasingly monotonous contract positions as a proofreader, and started outsourcing the pitifully few gigs I received from my own personal editing and copywriting websites, at the expense of both quality and my personal income.
+The girl turned out to be no good so I split.
+My work also started to suffer.
+I lost all desire to take on new projects in my increasingly monotonous contract positions as a proofreader, and started outsourcing the pitifully few gigs I received from my own personal editing and copywriting websites, at the expense of both quality and personal income.

 Basically, I lost the will to work.
 I needed to recharge.

 My birthday was coming up and I decided to use some of the money I had saved up for a weeklong trip to Durango and Mazatlan.
 While tanning in the middle of the afternoon at a beautiful, nearly secluded beach, I was reminded of why I started working online in the first place: freedom.
 The freedom to live and work where I want, and when I want.

 To me, it was worth more than just about any sacrifice.
 I decided to stop being such a tremendous pussy and get back to hustling.